MamunHoque/fauxmoESP/README.md

 # Home Automation with NodeMCU and Alexa using fauxmoESP

-This is a library for ESP8266/ESP32-based devices that emulates Philips Hue lights and thus allows you to control them using this protocol, in particular from Alexa-powered devices like the Amazon Echo or the Dot.
+fauxmoESP is a library for ESP8266/ESP32-based devices that emulates Philips Hue lights and thus allows you to control them using this protocol, in particular from Alexa-powered devices like the Amazon Echo or the Dot.

 ![Alternate image text](https://raw.githubusercontent.com/MamunHoque/fauxmoESP/master/images/Block_Diagram.jpeg)
 The library can be found on Xose Perez's BitBucket: [fauxmoESP](https://bitbucket.org/xoseperez/fauxmoesp/src/master/)